dinithaw/NSBM-DBMS-MySQL/README.md

 # NSBM DATABASE MANAGEMENT SYSTEMS (CS105.3)
-Database Management Systems - MySQL Project files given by NSBM Green University 🇱🇰 **You Can Go Through The Directories To Find The Assignment You Looking For** :metal:
+Database Management Systems - MySQL Project files given by NSBM Green University 🇱🇰 \n **You Can Go Through The Directories To Find The Assignment You Looking For** :metal: